sajithdilhan/ECommerceBackend/README.md

 2. Kept both services in a single repository for easier review, though in real-world scenarios, they would be in separate repositories.
 3. Limited error handling and validation to essential checks to keep the implementation straightforward.
 4. Used basic logging instead of a full-fledged logging framework for simplicity.
+5. Embedded Kafka consumers within the same microservices instead of creating dedicated consumer services for simplicity, though separate services would provide better scalability and fault isolation.

 ## Setup Instructions